Meta Platforms Is A Value Trap

 “Snap (SNAP) reported a 4Q21 with revenue and DAUs up 42% and 20% YoY and provided a much more definitive 1Q22 revenue guide of 34%-38% growth (slightly above Street consensus) vs. Meta's 3%-11% as both will be lapping a strong 1H21 when iOS impact wasn't present.”

-Meta is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Precious Metals Stocks That Will Offset the Effects of Inflation
+Meta is part of the Entrepreneur Index, which tracks 60 of the largest publicly traded companies managed by their founders or their founders' families.7 Trucking Stocks That Are About to Go On a Roll

 .